 4. María Beatriz Carolina HUESCA, christened on November 8, 1844, in the Sagrario Metropolitano, Puebla de Zaragoza, Puebla, Mexico.

-5. José Enrique Florentino HUESCA (shown here at left), was christened on May 5, 1847, in the Sagrario Metropolitano, Puebla de Zaragoza, Puebla, Mexico.
-Other accounts say he was born in 1850 in the state of Puebla, Mexico.
+5. José Enrique Florentino HUESCA (shown at left), was christened on May 5, 1847, in the Sagrario Metropolitano, Puebla de Zaragoza, Puebla, Mexico.
+Other accounts say he was born in 1850 in Puebla state, Mexico.
 He married María de la Luz “Lucecita” MERLO, who was born ca. 1865 and was the daughter of Juan MERLO and Teodora “Teodorita” Figueroa.
 The name “Luz” in Spanish means “Light.”

 The children of José Enrique Florentino HUESCA and María de la Luz MERLO were: